SSusantAchary/Data-Annotator-for-SpaCy/README.md

 <!-- LICENSE -->
 ## License
-Distributed under the  Unlicense License. 😊
+Distributed under the Unlicense(Free) License. 😊

 ## Show your support
 Give a 🌟 if this repo helped you!